Relativist1/SKA-Outreach/README.md

 ## Installation [2]

+### Installing pip

-### Linux Users (Ubuntu)
+#### Linux Users (Ubuntu)

-Linux users can install Jupyter Notebook without installing Anaconda in your Linux system (Ubuntu).
+Jupyter Notebook can be installed without installing Anaconda in your Linux system (Ubuntu).
 The following steps can be followed to install.
-If you have already installed pip, skip to step 2.
+If you have already installed pip, skip this step.

 * Open the terminal and type the following command
 ```sh